Mayangna people

-The Mayangna (/məˈjæŋnə/ mə-YANG-nə), also known as the Ulwa, are an indigenous people native to Mosquitia, the Caribbean lowlands of eastern Central America.
-They are sometimes referred to as the Sumu (or Sumo),a term historically used by outsiders, including the Miskito, and now regarded as pejorative.
-The Mayangna are linguistically and culturally affiliated with the Misumalpan and Chibchan language families, reflecting deep connections with the Indigenous peoples of southern Central America and the northern regions of South America.
+The Mayangna (/məˈjæŋnə/ mə-YANG-nə), also known as the Ulwa, are an Indigenous people who live on the eastern coasts of Nicaragua and Honduras, an area commonly known as the Mosquito Coast.
+They are sometimes referred to as the Sumu (or Sumo), a derogatory name historically used by the Miskito people.
+Their culture is closer to that of the indigenous peoples of Costa Rica, Panama, and Colombia, than to the Mesoamerican cultures to the north.
+The Mayangna inhabited much of the Mosquito Coast in the 16th century.
+Since then, they have become more marginalized following the emergence of the Miskito as a regional power.

 Distribution

 The Mayangna today are divided into the Panamahka, Tawahka and Ulwa ethno-linguistic subgroups.
-They live primarily in remote settlements on the rivers Coco, Waspuk, Pispis and Bocay in north-eastern Mosquitia, as well as on the Patuca River across the Wangki River and far to the south along the Río Grande de Matagalpa.
+They live primarily in remote settlements on the rivers Coco, Waspuk, Pispis and Bocay in north-eastern Nicaragua, as well as on the Patuca across the border in Honduras and far to the south along the Río Grande de Matagalpa.
 The isolation of these communities has allowed the Mayagna to preserve their language and culture away from the assimilatory impulses of both the larger Miskito group, who live closer to the Atlantic coastline, and the ‘Spaniards’ (as the Mayangna still refer to the Spanish-speaking Mestizos who form the ethnic majority population of Nicaragua), who are for the most part confined to the larger towns in the region that the Mayangna inhabit.

-The Ulwa community in Mosquitia is an integral part of the Mayagna, Panamahka, and Ulwa family.
+The Ulwa community in Nicaragua is an integral part of the Mayagna, Panamahka, and Ulwa family.
 They are predominantly located in the Karawala settlement within the Rio Grande basin of Matagalpa.
 Established since 1853, this indigenous group holds great significance, comprising approximately 3500 individuals.